James Mouritsen, UT

 Salt Water Days

-My story begins in 1966 at Seaside Hospital with its rows of windows facing the sea and surf.
-By that time, the logging and fishing industries in Del Norte County had slowed considerably, but the town held on with tourism and tenacity.
+My story starts at the edge of the Pacific, in 1966, at Seaside Hospital, with rows of windows facing out to sea and ground-level patios up against 30 feet of sand between hospital and surf.
+By then, logging and fishing industries in Del Norte County had slowed considerably, but the town held on with tourism and tenacity.
 The hospital was replaced years later by an apartment building, to make economic use of prime beachfront real estate.

 Beneath the rocky peaks of Utah’s Wasatch Mountains, I came to love snow skiing for half the year and scrambling over granite boulders in summer.
-I soon discovered even more diverse terrain as I ranged further afield to the colorful rock canyons of southern Utah and into the salt deserts and mountains west of the Great Salt Lake, yet I still miss the fresh sea air of my little coastal home, faraway on the edge of the sea.
+I soon discovered diverse terrain nearby as I ranged further afield through colorful rock canyons of southern Utah and into salt deserts and mountains west of the Great Salt Lake.

 Get in touch today to work with James!